Dimifabbridf96/Cooking-course/README.md

 __Media__

-* The background images in all the pages was taken from Google images.
+* The background images in all the pages was taken from Pexels.
 * Favicon was downloaded with permission from freefavicon.

 ### Reference Material
 <hr>

 * Used W3School for deepen some topic for site improving such as shadowing of boxes, flexbox attribute and for have further knowledge about what I have studied with Code Institute during the site development.

+## Acknowledgements

+* I would like to thank my mentor Rahul Lakhanpal that helps me with my doubts during the development of this project giving me advice on how improve the site and the final look.